numerica-ideas/community/android/configure-bitrise-for-android-apps/README.md

 3. Switch to **Artifacts** tab to access **APK/AAB** files.

 ![Bitrise App Artifacts](./images/bitrise_app_artifacts.png)

+———————

+We have just started our journey to build a network of professionals to grow even more our free knowledge-sharing community that’ll give you a chance to learn interesting things about topics like cloud computing, software development, and software architectures while keeping the door open to more opportunities.

+Does this speak to you?
+If **YES**, feel free to [Join our Discord Server](https://discord.numericaideas.com) to stay in touch with the community and be part of independently organized events.

+———————

 ## Conclusion
 In conclusion, using Bitrise for your Mobile apps can significantly improve the efficiency and quality of your app development process.
 With Bitrise, you can automate many of the manual steps involved in building, testing, and deploying your app, saving you time and effort while ensuring consistent, high-quality results.
 Whether you're a solo developer or part of a larger team, Bitrise can help you streamline your Android app development process, reduce errors, and bring your app to market faster.